<img height="1" width="1" style="display:none;" alt="" src="https://www.facebook.com/tr?id=880824774066981&amp;ev=PageView&amp;noscript=1">

 SaaS companies care a lot about investors’ perspective—even if a company’s founders and leaders feel comfortable with their financial health, they need investors to see things the same way if they’re going to earn funding.

-The Weighted Rule of 40 of course benefits high-growth (and usually early-stage) SaaS companies given that it prioritizes growth above profitability, and the fact that investors pay particular attention to this version of the rule is significant for any company seeking growth funding.
+The Weighted Rule of 40 of course benefits high-growth (and usually early-stage) SaaS companies because it prioritizes growth above profitability, and the fact that investors pay particular attention to this version of the rule is significant for any company seeking growth funding.
 You can try our free weighted rule of 40 calculator below.

 Weighted Rule of 40 Calculator